 - 1. Each state participating in the National Economics ChallengeSM will identify a state champion for each division, which will represent the state at the National Semi-Final level. - 2.
-The National Semi-Final will be a series of written tests held within the time frame of 2-5PM EST at the schools or organizations of all state champions on Tuesday, April 26, 2016 (schools that are on spring break on 4/26/16 will test on 4/21/16, please notify your state coordinator by 4/1/2016 if your team would require early testing).
-Principals or administrators at state champion schools and organizations should work with State Coordinators to identify a test room and a proctor, and to affirm in writing that test conditions were conducive to ensuring fair results. - 3.
-There will be four rounds of competition in the National Semi-Finals for each division: - a.
-Rounds I-III will be 20-minute rounds with 15 five-option, multiple choice questions in each round. - b.
+The National Semi-Final will be a series of written tests held within the time frame of 2-5PM EST at the schools or organizations of all state champions on Tuesday, April 24, 2018 (schools that are on spring break on 4/24/18 will test on 4/19/18, please notify your state coordinator by 4/1/2018 if your team would require early testing).
+Principals or administrators at state champion schools and organizations should work with State Coordinators to identify a test room and a proctor, and to affirm in writing that test conditions were conducive to ensuring fair results.

+- 3. There will be four rounds of competition in the National Semi-Finals for each division: - a.
+Rounds I-III will be 20-minute rounds with 15 four-option, multiple-choice questions in each round. - b.
 In Rounds I-III each member competes individually; the team score in each of the first three rounds is the sum of the top three individual scores. - c.
 In Round IV, members compete as a team and submit one answer sheet.
-The format will be the same as the first three rounds: a 20-minute round with 15 five-option, multiple-choice questions.
-The score on the Round IV test will be multiplied by three so that this round is weighted equally with each of the first three rounds. - Each division shall have its own set of tests for these rounds. - 4.
+The format will be the same as the first three rounds: a 20-minute round with 15 four option, multiple-choice questions.
+The score on the Round IV test will be multiplied by three so that this round is weighted equally with each of the first three rounds. - d.
+Each division shall have its own set of tests for these rounds. - 4.
 The content covered in Rounds I-III is as follows: Round I Microeconomics; Round II Macroeconomics; Round III International Economics and Current Events.
-The content covered in Round IV will be drawn from all topics in economics.

-- 5. Scoring in all rounds is based on the following system: +10 points for each correct response, -5 points for each incorrect response, and 0 points for no response. - 6.
-The top four scoring teams in each division at the National Semi-Final level will be invited to compete in the National Finals, to be held in New York City, May 20 23, 2016 - 7.
+The content covered in Round IV will be drawn from all topics in economics. - 5.
+Scoring in all rounds is based on the following system: +10 points for each correct response, 0 points for each incorrect response, and 0 points for no response. - 6.
+The top eight scoring teams in each division at the National Semi-Final level will be invited to compete in the National Finals, to be held in New York City, May 19 21, 2018 - 7.
 In each division, the first tie-breaker for placement at the National Semi-Final level is the team score in Round IV.
 The second tie-breaker is the total team score in Rounds I-III, counting the scores of all four team members.
-In the event that more than one team ends up in fourth place after all tie-breakers, all teams scoring in the fourth position will be invited to compete in the Finals.
+In the event of a continued tie, the team with the member who has the highest total individual score will advance, with subsequent team member scores used if both teams have an equivalent highest individual score.